Policy Briefs

 This policy brief discusses the cost benefits for California to expand HIV surveillance efforts to add persons already in care to the HIV names based registry.
 It is estimated that each additional case registered would add $1675-$1707 to Ryan White allocations, but cost of only $992 to register.
 An additional $4.7 million would flow to the state as a result of adding 2800 cases to the registry.

-Access to Care Type Topics Cost of Care Policy Briefs Reports/Presentations Surveillance/ Investigation California
+Access to Care Type Cost of Care Topics Policy Briefs Reports/Presentations Surveillance/ Investigation California

 Proposed ADAP Cost-Sharing Threatens the Health of Californians Living with HIV/AIDS – Policy Brief